bowmanmc/giffylube/README.md

 # GiffyLube

 The app will allow users to apply brightness and contrast adjustments to gifs.
 The real reason for the app is to try out some new technologies.

-## NPM as a build tool
+## NPM as a Build Tool

 No more bower or gulp.
 Simply run "npm install" and then "npm run start" to get up and running locally.
 It does everything our gulp/bower build does and more.